 MSA Team’s Actuarial Review Considerations

-In conducting its actuarial review of a rate proposal, the MSA Team will consider assumptions, projections and other information provided by the insurer as outlined in Appendix B. The MSA Team will consider the following in performing their review, applying their expertise and judgement to the review as well as reviewing the actuarial formulas and results.
+In conducting its actuarial review of a rate proposal, the MSA Team will consider assumptions, projections, and other information provided by the insurer as outlined in Appendix B. The MSA actuarial review process will be evaluated and evolve over time as more rate proposals are reviewed.

+The Minnesota and Texas approaches ensure remaining policyholders do not make up for losses associated with past policyholders.
+Professional judgment is used to address agreed upon policy issues, including the handling of incomplete or non-fully credible data.
+The Minnesota approach also considers adverse investment expectations related to the decline in market interest rates, and a cost-sharing formula is applied.
+The Texas approach ensures rate changes reflect prospective changes in expectations.
+More detail of each approach is provided in the following sections.

+The MSA Team will consider the following in performing their review, applying their expertise and professional judgement to the review, and reviewing the actuarial formulas and results:

-Review company experience, company narrative explanation, and relevant industry studies.
+Review insurer experience, insurer narrative explanation, and relevant industry studies.

 Assess reasonability of assumptions for lapse, mortality, morbidity, and interest rates.